Homeowners in Scotland may need to upgrade their current fire alarm system before a new law comes into effect next year.

 Fire claims in residential properties can be devastating and very costly to repair, so it’s vitally important that you regularly check that your smoke and fire alarms are in full working order.
 If you have advised your insurance provider that you have functional fire alarms in your property, but it’s later discovered following a fire that they were not working, your insurer could decide not to pay the claim, leaving you with a hefty bill to pay.

-If you would like to discuss your existing policy arranged by Bruce Stevenson's Property team or have any further questions on how these changes may affect your insurance, please get in touch with us here and we would be delighted to assist.
+Ensure you're ready by visiting myscot.gov for further information, including the types of alarms you'll need and how to find an approved tradesperson near you.
+Or have any further questions on how these changes may affect your insurance, please get in touch with us here and we would be delighted to assist.